Springfield, Missouri: Lynchings

 Duncan's and Coker's employer testified that they were at his business at the time of the crime against Edwards, and other evidence suggested that they and Allen were all innocent.
 These three are the only recorded lynchings in Greene County.

 But the extrajudicial murders were part of a pattern of discrimination, repeated violence and intimidation of African Americans in this city and southwest Missouri from 1894 to 1909, in an attempt to expel them from the region.
-Whites in Lawrence County also lynched three African-American men in this period.
-After the mass lynching in Springfield, many African Americans left the area in a large exodus.
+Whites in the bordering Lawrence County also lynched three African-American men in this period.
+After the mass lynching in Springfield, many African Americans left the region.

 A historic plaque on the southeast corner of the Springfield courthouse square commemorates Duncan, Coker, and Allen, the three victims of mob violence.

 Country music

 Four nationally broadcast television series originated from the city between 1955 and 1961: Ozark Jubilee and its spin-off, Five Star Jubilee; Talent Varieties; and The Eddy Arnold Show.
-All were carried live by ABC except for Five Star Jubilee on NBC and were produced by Springfield's Crossroads TV Productions, owned by Ralph D. Foster.
+All were carried live by ABC except for Five Star Jubilee on NBC.
+They were produced by Springfield's Crossroads TV Productions, owned by Ralph D. Foster, Si Siman, Lester E. Cox, and John Mahaffey.

 Many of the biggest names in country music frequently visited or lived in Springfield at the time.
 City officials estimated the programs meant about 2,000 weekly visitors and "over $1,000,000 in fresh income."

-Staged at the Jewell Theatre (demolished in 1961), Ozark Jubilee was the first national country music TV show to feature top stars and attract a significant viewership.
+Staged at the Jewell Theatre (demolished in 1961), Ozark Jubilee is the first national country music TV show to feature top stars and attract a significant viewership.
 Five Star Jubilee, produced from the Landers Theatre, was the first network color television series to originate outside of New York City or Hollywood.
-Ironically, Springfield's NBC affiliate, KYTV-TV (which helped produce the program), was not equipped to broadcast in color and aired the show in black-and-white.
+Springfield's NBC affiliate, KYTV-TV (which helped produce the program), was not equipped to broadcast in color and aired the show in black and white.

-The ABC, NBC and Mutual radio networks also all carried country music shows nationally from Springfield during the decade, including KWTO'S Korn's-A-Krackin' (Mutual).
+The ABC, NBC and Mutual radio networks all carried country music shows nationally from Springfield during the decade, including KWTO'S Korn's-A-Krackin' (Mutual).